hamMUSings/websocketd_to_hamlib/README.md

 - -a : Hamlib "Action" command (Required)
 - -d : Data for action command if needed such as setting frequency data is the frequency to set it to

+> [!TIP]
-The hamlib actions are the same as the rigctl hamlib library commands.
+> The hamlib actions are the same as the rigctl hamlib library commands.

 ## Command Structure